SabitKondakci/SabitKondakci/README.md

 I've been working as a back-end freelancer in all sorts of programming languages, ranging from Go to C# .Net, JavaScript etc. I enjoy all parts of development, appreciate most programming languages and find the freedom to use the right tool for the job a liberating, creative and rewarding experience.

-* C# .Net, Golang, JavaScript, TypeScript, Vue
+* C# .Net, JavaScript, TypeScript, Vue
 * HTML5 & CSS3 , Bootstrap 5 ,JQuery
 * Resftul & GraphQL API
-* Rust, Vlang, Windows PowerShell
+* Golang, Vlang, Windows PowerShell

 ## 🔭 Projects